bluefireteam/audioplayers/contributing.md

 But the first step is, again, to search for an existing issue.
 Maybe your issue was already reported, and we don't want duplicates.
 In fact, if it was already reported, the existing issues might have tips and tricks to circumvent the issue until we fix it.

+Also, if it's about a specific feature not being implemented on a specific platform, we already track that on the [Feature Parity Table](feature_parity_table.md).
+PRs are welcome, but no need to report what we already know.
+We are progressing under our best effort to fulfill the most requested gaps.

-Once you are certain your bug is brand new, you can create an issue and select the `Bug Report` type.
+Once you are certain your bug is legit and brand new, you can create an issue and select the `Bug Report` type.
 You **must** follow the template provided, read it carefully.

+**Note**: read the template and *replace* the sections with your content.
+Do not *keep* the instructions on the final text of your PR.
+PRs that contains copied excerpts from the template (other than the titles, etc), will be closed without notice.

 ### Feature Requests / PRs